ShaabanM/tardigrade/SMRT/notes.md

 - Simply run `sudo python3 start_tests.py` on the intended machine
   - note the code is not identical on all machines due to variblity in OS (Ubuntu 18 vs 20)
 - Run an rsync script that will in real time copy over the data from the machine being beamed to the support computer
+- If the computer also has IO (e.g. raspberry pi) check relevant computer directory for more tests

 ## Installing SMRT